-✓ The Energy Efficiency and Sustainable Building Group of the Department of Capital Asset Management agreed to include the PV projects for the Athletic Center and the McCarthy Center.

-- ✓ Solar Photovoltaic systems have been added to the Athletic Center and the McCarthy Center.
-These systems generate approximately 118 kWh of electricity. - ✓ All electricity for North Hall is now purchased from renewable sources. - ✓ There are plans in place to consider other solar panel projects.
+- ✓ The Energy Efficiency and Sustainable Building Group of the Department of Capital Asset Management agreed to include the PV projects for the Athletic Center and the McCarthy Center. - ✓ Solar Photovoltaic systems have been added to the Athletic Center and the McCarthy Center.
+These systems generate approximately 118 kWh of electricity. - ✓ There are plans in place to consider other solar panel projects.